Goal 4: Science, Innovation and Quality Improvement

-- Annually collect information from MCHB-supported training grantees regarding emerging health systems issues, including Affordable Care Act implementation and impact on MCH populations.
+- Annually collect information from MCHB-supported training grantees regarding emerging health systems issues and impact on MCH populations.

 - Measure reach and dissemination of continuing education investments in graduate training programs, Knowledge to Practice Grants, Collaborative Office Rounds, MCH Navigator and HRSA TRAIN investments.